openvnf/kube-vxlan-controller/README.md

             - NET_ADMIN
 ```

-This be saved into a file (for example "patch.yaml") and applied against a
+This can be saved into a file (for example "patch.yaml") and applied against a
 running deployment by patching it:

 ```